Kochi City Police: Control Room- 112

 The Central Control Room is the major coordinating center that co-ordinates the entire movements of police force for the city.
 Public can reach the control room, by making distress toll-free call 112 in any telephonic device.
-The Control room maintains 12 Flying Squads (High Fast Patrol Team), in major points of the city and upon distress call, the control room identifies the location of call and directs the nearest squad rush to the spot.
+The Control room maintains 12 Flying Squads, also known as Control Room Vehicles (CRVs) (High Fast Patrol Team), in major points of the city and upon distress call, the control room identifies the location of call and directs the nearest CRV squad rush to the spot.
 The Kochi city Police monitoring the pulses of the city through ITMS system (Intelligent Traffic Management System) effectively.

 Anti-Narcotics Squad (ANS)

 The District Anti Narcotic Special Action Force is functioning under an Assistant Commissioner of Police (Narcotic Cell) that checks use and trafficking of narcotics and banned psychotropic drugs.
-Currently the cell operates at Narcotic Cell,Commissioner Office, Kochi City and has DANSAF (District Anti-Narcotic Special Action Force) team as Operational wing.
+Currently the cell operates at Narcotic Cell, Commissioner Office, Kochi City and has DANSAF (District Anti-Narcotic Special Action Force) team as Operational wing.